puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you enable this policy, the proxy server configured by this policy will be used for all URLs.

 If you disable or don't configure this policy, users can choose their own proxy settings while in this proxy mode.
 Leave this policy unconfigured if you've specified any other method for setting proxy policies.

-For more options and detailed examples, see https://docs.microsoft.com/Placeholder05.

   ### Supported features:
   - Can be mandatory: Yes